DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Bit Error Probability

-We denote the \acs{BEP} of the individual TX$_i$ as $P_{\mathrm{e},i}$.
-Additionally, we consider the system \acs{BEP} $P_\mathrm{e,sys}$ as the probability that any transmitted symbol in a given time slot is erroneously detected:
+We denote the \acs{BEP} of the individual TX$_i$ as $P_{\mathrm{e},i}$ and consider the system \acs{BEP} $P_\mathrm{e,sys}$ as the probability that any transmitted symbol in a given time slot is erroneously detected:

-In the following, we present the derivation of $P_{\mathrm{e,sys}}$ for a network of $K$ \acp{TX} according to Figure \ref{fig:scenario}.
+We present the derivation of $P_{\mathrm{e,sys}}$ for a network of $K$ \acp{TX} according to Figure \ref{fig:scenario}.
 We begin with \ac{DBMC-NOMA} and later also address \ac{TDMA} and \ac{MDMA}.
-To keep the derivation tractable, the sampling jitter $\Delta_\mathrm{p}$ is disregarded for the analytical evaluation.
+To keep the derivation tractable, the sampling jitter $\Delta_\mathrm{p}$ is disregarded for the analytical evaluation, and therefore, $t_{\mathrm{s},j} = t_{\mathrm{p},j}$.